Nettles For Male Vitality

 Nettles are high in protein, iron, trace minerals, fat and chlorophyll.
 The high protein content makes it a great choice for vegetarians to eat as a potherb in the spring when the leaflets first are fresh for harvest.
 Nettle leaf, root and seed offer surprising benefits to ailments for the 21st century man.

-According to recent statistics from the CDC, Gout, Diabetes, and Cardiovascular disease are primarily indigenous to men.
+According to recent statistics from the CDC, Gout is primarily indigenous to men.
 Nettle is great for these conditions and others afflicting men.
-Dr. John Sherman writes in The Complete Prescriber that it can be used safely and effectively to ease the symptoms of cystitis, impotence, pre-diabetes, hypoglycemia, and heart conditions.
+Dr. John Sherman writes in The Complete Prescriber that it can be used safely and effectively to ease the symptoms of cystitis, impotence, hypoglycemia, and heart conditions.

-Specifically, the leaves can be used in extracts internally to ease symptoms of hay fever (encapsulated freeze-dried nettle leaf is ideal), asthma, gouty arthritis, and edema.
+Specifically, the leaves can be used in extracts internally to ease symptoms of allergies (encapsulated freeze-dried nettle leaf is ideal), asthma, gouty arthritis, and edema.
 It is also used as a classic spring tonic, rejuvenator, and vitality inducer.

 The root is used in modern herbal medicine to soothe symptoms of benign prostatic hyperplasia (BPH) and prostatitis.
 It is often combined with Saw Palmetto fruit in herbal supplements for this condition, although it may be used by itself for BPH.
 The seed is used in botanical formulas to nourish the kidneys and support healthy function.
 Nettle has been found to support healthy hormone levels in men, improving vitality and overall libido.